 Listen to the More Recipes About Music & Food Spotify Playlist

-Once upon a time, my musical tastes ran pretty strictly Top 40 radio.
+Once upon a time, my musical tastes ran pretty strictly toward Top 40 radio.
 I had grown up listening to my parent’s record collection and they were straight-up Midwest: Neil Diamond, Gilbert O’Sullivan, Tom Jones, and Osmond Brothers.
 You get the point.
 Then around 1978-79, I started hanging out with a very music-forward crew who seriously expanded my horizons.
-Sure, I had heard Roxy Music’s “Love Is The Drug” on AM radio, but had zero understanding about their musical legacy.
+Sure, I had heard Roxy Music’s “Love Is The Drug” on AM radio, but had zero understanding of their musical legacy.

 To demonstrate the ’70s era musical & social nerd I was, “Blank Frank” was my nickname in this group of friends.
 They were not my local high school crew or even “in the same town” friends.
 It’s easy to ascribe a level of “nostalgic goggles” to certain points in your youth, but honestly the group of friends I came to call “The Carmen Crew” made a seismic shift in my musical tastes.
 It’s the standard “late ’70s boring Midwest kid goes to midnight Rocky Horror showing meets a group of misfits from a school in another town and forms a cultural & musical friendship” tale.
 Pitched to a movie studio as a plot premise, it’s a binary decision: slam dunk (with a brilliant “youth cast” and someone like Jonah Hill directing because he did that “Mid90s” thing right?”) or “Who the fuck cares about the nostalgia of someone now 50+?”
 Regardless, it changed my musical tastes for a lifetime and I remember those years fondly even if I lost touch with most of that crew.